 Barrack, Rodos & Bacine Notifies Shareholders Of Methode Electronics (MEI) Of A Securities Class Action Lawsuit

-(MENAFN- GlobeNewsWire - Nasdaq) PHILADELPHIA, Sept.
-04, 2024 (GLOBE NEWSWIRE) -- The law firm of Barrack, Rodos & Bacine announces that a class action lawsuit has been filed on behalf of investors who purchased stock in Methode Electronics (“Methode”) (NYSE: MEI) from June 23, 2022 through and including March 6, 2024 (the“Class Period”).
+(MENAFN- GlobeNewsWire - Nasdaq) PHILADELPHIA,, Sept.
+06, 2024 (GLOBE NEWSWIRE) -- The law firm of Barrack, Rodos & Bacine announces that a class action lawsuit has been filed on behalf of investors who purchased stock in Methode Electronics (“Methode”) (NYSE: MEI) from June 23, 2022 through and including March 6, 2024 (the“Class Period”).

 WHAT'S THIS ABOUT?